 Figure 23.
 The distribution of respondents based on the per capita net income of their households in the case of commuters non-car-user and car user commuters (N=260).
-Income categories were determined in the same way as in the case of Fig 18.
+Income categories were determined in the same way as in the case of Figure 22.

 Another factor that is likely to influence the extent of subsidies is the distance between the place of residence and workplace, as the higher this distance is, the higher the mobility needs of the commuter is, and higher mobility needs entail higher mobility subsidies in most cases.
-Fig. presents the distribution of respondents based on the per capita net income of their households in the case of people who commute to the inner city from different distances (distances over 13 km signify commutes from the suburbs).
+Figure 23. presents the distribution of respondents based on the per capita net income of their households in the case of people who commute to the inner city from different distances (distances over 13 km signify commutes from the suburbs).
 These data suggest that commuters have largely similar incomes regardless from the distance between their places of residence and workplaces.
 More precisely, commuters from the suburbs in the proximity pf Budapest might have slightly higher incomes, while commuters from further suburbs might have lower incomes, though the number of commuters over 35 km was rather low (10) and so their income distribution might be not representative.
 Therefore, it is unlikely that people who commute further to their workplaces have generally higher needs than others.

-24. Figure.
+Figure 24.
 The distribution of respondents based on the per capita net income of their households in the case of commuters who commute to the inner city from different distances.
-Income categories were determined in the same way as in the case of Fig 18.
+Income categories were determined in the same way as in the case of Figure 22.

-Certainly, part of those who commute from outside Budapest to the inner city by public transportation and so receive medium amount of subsidies might have greater needs than people who live in the inner city or people who live and work in the suburbs, but their number is likely to be relatively low, as it suggested by Figure ...
+Certainly, part of those who commute from outside Budapest to the inner city by public transportation and so receive medium amount of subsidies might have greater needs than people who live in the inner city or people who live and work in the suburbs, but their number is likely to be relatively low, as it suggested by Figure 24.
 This is not surprising.
 First, as it was suggested by Table 2., people are likely to reside primarily in the suburbs of Budapest, because they want to live in a house rather than in a flat and they either cannot afford or do not want a house in Budapest.
 As the price of a flat in Budapest's outskirts does not exceed substantially the price of a house in the suburbs, the overwhelming majority of those who reside in the suburbs could afford living in Budapest.
 Therefore, the mobility-related subsidies they receive facilitate them to pursue a lifestyle they voluntarily chose rather than reduce their inevitable needs.
-Secondly, the overwhelming majority of those who reside in the suburbs and work in the inner city are likely to receive substantially higher salaries than those who reside and work in the suburbs.
+Secondly, the overwhelming majority of those who reside and work in the suburbs.
 Therefore, the latter are likely to have higher needs, still they receive much less subsidies.
 Certainly, there are people who reside in low-quality houses or in low-cost flats in the suburbs and work for rather low salaries in the inner city, but their number is presumably rather low based on these findings.